adityachavan17/Real-Time-Weather-Forecasting/README.md

     pip install -r requirements.txt
   ```

-3. Obtain an API key from OpenWeatherMap and replace the placeholder in the code.
+3.Obtain an API key from OpenWeatherMap and replace the placeholder in the code.

 # Usage
 1.Save your historical weather data as weather.csv in the project folder.